Lewis Wing: Wycombe Wanderers

 On 31 January 2022, Wing joined League One side Wycombe Wanderers on a permanent basis, on a 6 month contract.
 He scored his first two goals for the club in a 3-1 victory over Crewe Alexandra on 5 March.
 He ended the 2022–23 season as Wycombe's joint-top goal scorer on nine, but rejected a new contract and chose to leave the club in May 2023.

 Reading

 On 21 July 2023, Reading announced the signing of Wing to a three-year contract.

 Wing enjoyed a successful first season with Reading, picking up the Player of the Season award; Wing won the award after scoring 11 and assisting 11 goals across all competitions as Reading finished 17th.

 On 19 October 2024, Wing scored from outside of the box to put Reading in a 2-1 lead over Crawley.
 The goal was praised as one of the best goals of the League One season.

-On 23 May 2025, Wing signed a new contact with Reading, keeping him at the club until the summer of 2028.
+On 23 May 2025, Wing signed a new contract with Reading, keeping him at the club until the summer of 2028.
 On 31 July 2025, Wing was announced as Reading's new Club Captain.